yiming168/COMP4537Learn/webDiary/WEB_DIARY_BOOK.md

 - Some things can only be done by POST because POST has no limit on data payload; GET has a limit (something below 1 MB)
 - Neither GET nor POST is inherently “more secure”

+- PUT and idempotency:
+  - Idempotent means repeating the same request leaves the resource state unchanged beyond the first application.
+  - PUT replaces the resource at the target URI with the sent representation; repeating the same PUT doesn’t create duplicates or additional changes.
+  - Safe to retry: clients can retry a failed/suspect PUT without extra side effects.
+  - Not “safe”: the first PUT modifies state.
+GET is safe; PUT is not, but it is idempotent.
+  - Contrast: POST is not idempotent; repeating POST may create multiple resources or repeat actions.
+  - Nuance: responses can differ (e.g., first 201 Created, later 200/204).
+PATCH may or may not be idempotent depending on the operation.

 ### 13. Content-Type
 - Content-Type: "text/html"